VegaDeftwing/AnalogDrumMachine/Project Spec, Rev. 7.md

-# G165 - Project Spec, Rev. 6 (Updated 05/05/22)
+# G165 - Project Spec, Rev. 7 (Updated 05/05/22)

 Overview:

-At a high level, the goal of the project is to make a self-contained (excluding speaker), hybrid (analog and digital), drum machine with an inbuilt sequencer and effects.
+At a high level, the goal of the project is to make a self-contained (excluding speaker), hybrid (analog and digital), drum machine with an inbuilt sequencer and digital effects.

 Both for the ease of development and as a feature, the **analog drums** are designed as modules which may be rearranged or replaced outright.
 This allows for added flexibility as the drum machine can be configured in otherwise a-typical ways, such as making all the drums be the same bass drum (if enough of the same module were available).
-Each of these analog drums has added **digipots** which allow for parameters of an analog drum to be varied per-step.
+Some of these analog drums have added **digipots**, which allow for parameters of an analog drum to be varied per-step.

-Similarly, two effect modules are included; however, only the analog drums may be routed through these.

 The **digital drums** on the other hand are samples played back with in the Purr-Data (PD) visual programming environment.
 This allows for extreme flexibility, and low overhead as PD is quite efficient yet allows for the creation of custom effects- speaking of, each digital drum will have a few built-in effects: Reverb, Delay, and Distortion.
 Purr-Data runs on the **Raspberry pi 3b+** at the heart of the project.